Camp on a beach next to the ocean, along the wild and scenic Rogue River, near a lighthouse, or in the middle of the Siskiyou National Forest.

 All of the public campground that are located close to the coast are located near Port Orford.

 There are nine campsites operated in the Gold Beach / Port Orford area.
 Many offer river access, tent and trailer sites.
-Some are located on the Rogue River.
-Others are in the Siskiyou forest.
-Most are free and none havemore than a nominal fee ... more
+Three (Lobster Creek, Foster Bar, and Quosatana Campground) are located along the Rogue River.
+Others are in the Siskiyou forest or up the Illinois River (Oak Flat).
+Most are free and none havemore than a nominal fee … more

 The Cape Blanco Lighthouse is a favorite location for whale watching and offers spectacular views.
 The operating lighthouse has the highest focal plane above the sea, (256 feet), of any of the Oregon Lighthouses and is open for tours from April through October.
 From this vantage point and from the cliff, there is ample opportunity for bird and whale watching.